OData/odata.net/v7/_posts/core libraries/2015-04-07-02-07-define-annotations.md

 category: "2.
 EdmLib"
 ---

-EdmLib supports adding annotations on various model elements, including entity sets, entity types, properties and so on.
-Annotations can be put under **the `Annotations` element** in the schema as well as **the targetted model elements** (**inline** annotations).
-Users can specify the **serialization location** using EdmLib API.
+EdmLib supports adding annotations on various model elements, including entity sets, entity types, properties, and so on.
+Annotations can be put under **the `Annotations` XML element**, or under **the annotated target model elements** (**inline** annotations).
+Users can specify the **serialization location** using the EdmLib API.

 This section shows how to define annotations using EdmLib APIs.
-We will continue to use and extend the sample from the previous sections.
+We will use and extend the sample from the previous section.

-### Add an Annotation to the Entity Set *Customers*
+### Add an annotation to entity set *Customers*
-In the **SampleModelBuilder.cs** file, add the following `using` clause:
+In the **SampleModelBuilder.cs** file, add the following `using` directive:

 {% highlight csharp %}
 using Microsoft.OData.Edm.Csdl;